siddarthreddygsr/website-chatbot-integration/README.md

 ## Installation and usage

+**This part can be skipped, this repo contains the initial scraped data for getting started, only the new pages will be crawled by checking the data.sqlite3 database dates.**

 To start the bot you have to scrape the data from Cognitus website which can be done by using

 ```